hleclerc/Sane_inter/docs/generation/content.md

 But one can use introspection and generative programming to generate and handle compact representations.

-In the following example, we use `operator mem_size`, which is an optionnal static method.
-Its mission is to compute the memory footprint of an instance (in bits), givent a pointer to its start.
+In the following example, we use `operator mem_size`, which is an optional static method.
+Its mission is to compute the memory footprint of an instance (in bits), given a pointer to its start.

 ```python
 # generates a class to handle compact representation of T